pedro miguel interview

 The differences are mainly in terms of diet, with a gradual reduction in carbohydrates and an increase in protein intake.

-I also increase the cardio intensity to 50 minutes a day and if necessary, I do it twice a day.
+I also increase the intensity of cardio to 50 minutes a day and if necessary I do it twice a day.

-I do variations in training with weights, training in supersets or giant sets, 30/40 repetitions and I prefer training with dumbbells instead of using machines.
+I do variations in weight training, training in supersets or giant sets, 30/40 repetitions and I prefer training with dumbbells instead of using machines.

 Where does your motivation come from?

-Obviously I have several idols or athletes that I admire such as Shawn Ray, Kevin Levrone, Flex Wheeler, Flex Lewis, Kai Greene or Phil Heath, but I think the biggest motivation is to see the result of our effort, the visible changes in our body, overcoming daily, eating when you are not hungry, training when you don't feel like it, doing one more repetition when you no longer have the strength.
+Obviously I have several idols or athletes that I admire, such as Shawn Ray, Kevin Levrone, Flex Wheeler, Flex Lewis, Kai Greene or Phil Heath, but I think the greatest motivation is seeing the results of our efforts, the visible changes in our bodies, the daily overcoming, eating when we are not hungry, training when we do not feel like it, doing one more repetition when we no longer have the strength.

-I started in the competition this year and it essentially served to test what works or not, gain experience and learn, the objectives are to evolve and grow at a sporting level.
+I started competing this year and it was essentially a way to test what works and what doesn't, gain experience and learn.
+My goals are to evolve and grow at a sporting level.

 What supplements do you use?